-A third DUI (driving under the influence) conviction is a misdemeanor in Alabama.
-This is true regardless of whether the DUI was due to a .08% blood alcohol content (BAC) or for being under the influence of alcohol or any other substance that made the person incapable of safely driving.
-A DUI is considered a third offense in Alabama if the driver has two prior (including out-of-state) DUIs that occurred within the last ten years.
+A third DUI (driving under the influence) conviction is a misdemeanor in Alabama, regardless of whether the DUI was due to a .08% blood alcohol content (BAC) or for being under the influence of alcohol or any other substance that made the person incapable of safely driving.

 This article discusses the specific penalties you'll face if convicted of a third DUI in Alabama.